Zimmer Durom Cup Failure Lawsuits

 Often times, experienced attorneys can prove in a court of law that the manufacturer failed to protect consumers by putting profits ahead of safety.
 In addition, the manufacturer failed in their abilities to design the product without defects, and/or failed to make patients aware of any potentially harmful problems from its use.

-Rosenfeld Injury Lawyers are currently reviewing medical device cases for individuals experiencing problems because of their Zimmer Durom Cup hip replacement surgery.
+Rosenfeld Injury Lawyers LLC are currently reviewing medical device cases for individuals experiencing problems because of their Zimmer Durom Cup hip replacement surgery.
 With years of experience in product liability law, our skilled lawyers use their extensive knowledge in developing successful strategies when making a product liability claim.

 The attorneys offer the best representation to achieve the highest settlement possible for failed metal hip prosthetics.
-Call Rosenfeld Injury Lawyers at (888) 424-5757 for a free no-obligation consultation.
+Call Rosenfeld Injury Lawyers LLC at (888) 424-5757 for a free no-obligation consultation.
 The attorney will review the merits of your claim and provide legal counsel on all of the available options for receiving financial compensation.